-We are pleased to present to you this year's Annual Drinking Water Quality Report, a snapshot of the water quality for 2021.
-During 2021, the City of Goldsboro was in compliance with all National Primary Drinking Water regulations.
-The Environmental Protection Agency prescribes regulations which limit the amount of certain contaminants in water provided by public water supply systems in order to ensure that tap water is safe to drink.
+We are pleased to present to you this year's Annual Drinking Water Quality Report, a snapshot of the water quality for 2022.
+During 2022, the City of Goldsboro was in compliance with all National Primary Drinking Water regulations.
+The Environmental Protection Agency prescribes regulations that limit the amount of certain contaminants in water provided by public water supply systems in order to ensure that tap water is safe to drink.